-The ultimate no budget camera trick is use a little known fact of British law: security camera footage can be recovered if you have been the victim of a crime.
+The ultimate no budget camera trick is to use a little-known fact of British law: security camera footage can be recovered if you have been the victim of a crime.
 The UK is covered in security cameras, some private and some publically owned.
 By law, if you suffer a crime, the police will request a copy of the tape from the camera owner.

 Recce the CCTV cameras in your neighbourhood, write a screenplay, re-enact a series of ’crimes’ and presto – you will have your movie shot – for absolutely nothing.